ESA-PhiLab/iris/README.md

 <img src="preview/1.png" />

 Tool for manual image segmentation and classification of satellite imagery (or images in general).
+It was designed to accelerate the creation of machine learning training datasets for Earth Observation.
 This application is a flask app which can be run locally.

 <hr />